Godvein/MachineLearning/README.md

 Special thanks to this excellent resource for providing a clear and concise explanation of the underlying concepts!

+## Running .exe
+For linux the .exe is dynamically linked so it wont work until you run sudo apt install libsfml-dev For windows .exe is statically linked so no need to install .dll files

 ## Contributing

 Contributions are welcome!
 If you find a bug, have a feature request, or want to improve the project, feel free to open an issue or submit a pull request.